Washi1337/AsmResolver/docs/dotnet/unmanaged-method-bodies.rst

 Local Symbols
 ~~~~~~~~~~~~~

-If a native body is supposed to process or return some data that is defined within the body itself, the ``NativeLocalSymbol`` class can be used instead.
+If a native body is supposed to process or return some data that is defined within the body itself, the ``NativeLocalSymbol`` class can be used.

 Consider the following example x86 32-bit snippet, that returns the virtual address of a string.